Drone

 UK Parliament – Civilian Use of Drones in the EU – European Union Committee

-- GPS-Based Autopilot – This feature provides desirable options of smart flight controls including “follow me” and “auto return to home” functions amongst others.
+GPS-Based Autopilot: This feature offers smart flight controls, including “follow me” and “auto return to home” functions.

 Is a licence required to fly a drone?

-Where a drone is being used for commercial purposes, the law dictates that the operator must acquire ‘Operating Permission’ (Permission to Fly) from the CAA (Civil Aviation Authority).
-If the drone you intend to use exceeds 20kg in weight when fully equipped, you will also need a special licence for “Airworthiness Approval” from the CAA to fly it in the UK.
-You can find a range of regulatory and law guidance information in the FAQ menu of this website.
+Where a drone is being used for commercial purposes, the law dictates that the operator must acquire ‘Operating Permission’.
+This ‘Permission to Fly’ is awarded by the CAA (Civil Aviation Authority).
+If your drone exceeds 20kg in weight when fully equipped, you require a special licence for “Airworthiness Approval”.
+Again, this comes from the CAA.
+You can find a range of regulatory and law guidance information in the FAQ menu below.

 Where can I fly my drone?

-When operating a drone, it is important to always ensure you do not fly within 50 metres of any person, vehicle or structure (such as a building).
+It is important to always ensure you do not fly a drone within 50 metres of any person, vehicle or structure.
+This includes buildings.
 Even with the drone in your VLOS (visual line of sight) do not control it over congested areas such as sports events and music festivals.
 The drone should be operated in large open spaces to ensure there is no danger presented to third parties.
 Public liability Insurance should be arranged to protect you from claims in the event that an accident does occur.

 What commercial use is there for my drone?